docligot/CoronaTracker-simulteModel/data_processing/README.md

   * If so, trust province-level data.
   * Because time-delay or unknown region resource.

 * The `confirmed cases` is cumulative number, including both death or healed cases.
 So it shouldn't decrease.
-However, there are some cities or provnce can have decreased confirmed cases in some time point, based on the _real time query_ result, to see the detailed cases, please open and run **`Incorrect_confirmed_cases.ipynb`**.
+However, there are some cities or provinces have decreased confirmed cases in some time point, based on the _real time query_ result, to see the detailed cases, please open and run **`Incorrect_confirmed_cases.ipynb`**.
   * Based on the plots inside `Incorrect_confirmed_cases.ipynb`, the data looks correct after 01 Feb 2020.
 (China's governmemnt made adjustments, mainly in city-level before 07 Feb)